FMA IA 58 Pucará: Failed contracts

 In March 1983, negotiations for two Pucarás were going with Central African Republic Air Force for US$9.5 million including support, training and spare parts.
 The contract was cancelled.

 In September 1983, another contract was signed, this time with the Venezuelan Air Force for 24 IA-58A equipped with Garrett TPE331-11-601W turboprop engines, at U$110 million.
 Venezuela cancelled the purchase order.
-A number of OV-10A Broncos were negotiated and later incorporated from the USAF stocks instead, with credit facilities.
+A number of OV-10A Broncos were negotiated and later incorporated from United States Air Force stocks instead, with credit facilities.

 In March 1985, a new contract with the Iraqi Air Force, which was later disbanded due political foreign issues, was signed with Iraq for 20 IA-58A with 20 more on option for U$76 million.

 In May 1986 the Bolivian Air Force requested 12 IA-58A for U$52 million, with no purchase orders placed.

 Iran negotiated 60 IA-58A for U$283 million by April 1987 and at the end of that year a new deal for 50 planes at U$160 million with no purchase orders ever placed.

 In November 1987, six Pucarás were negotiated with the Force Aérienne Zairoise for US$26.7 million, contract cancelled.

-In 1990 the Brazilian Air Force announced a purchase of 30 IA-58A as part of the project SIVAM.
+In 1990 the Brazilian Air Force announced a purchase of 30 IA-58A as part of the SIVAM project.
 But with the development of the Embraer EMB 314 Super Tucano, the order was cancelled.

 In 1991 a purchase order was negotiated by the Paraguayan Air Force for four IA-58A at U$10.6 million but later disregarded.